 Commission Business, J. Cisneros

 Transition and hiring plan for executive director.
-Executive Committee members met on March 13th and started to discuss a plan which included proposed revisions to the job description, recommendations by Lile Duran and other committee members.
+Executive Committee members met on March 13th and started to discuss a plan which included proposed revisions to the job description, recommendations by Lilea Duran and other committee members.
 Changes include the Logo, the Salary Band has been increased to $120,000 -$162,000, updated mission and vision statements as well as updated long-term goals to reflect the strategic plan.
 Other updates include the number of staff, college or equivalent experience and bilingual highly preferred.
 The timeline to release this job posting includes the job being posted on Friday 3/22 by Sarahi Suarez.
 The deadline for application will be April 29th and the first round of interviews will be with the executive committee on May 13th.
 The final round of interviews will be the week of May 20th with a suggested start date of June 17th, 2024.

 Discussion of investment focus for FY 24-25 budget.
 The Commission decided to focus next year’s budget into further investing into the First 5 Napa Network.